yecril71pl/cpp-docs.pl-pl/docs/dotnet/auto-gcroot-class.md

 ### <a name="remarks"></a>Uwagi

-Destruktor również niszczy obiekt będący własnością.
+Destruktor blokuje również obiekt posiadający.

 ### <a name="example"></a>Przykład